Daniele Polencic

 Load balancing and scaling long-lived connections in Kubernetes

-Deployments describe a recipe for what kind and how many copies of your app should run at any given time.
+Deployments describe a recipe for what kind and how many copies your app should run at any given time.

 Services, on the other hand, are similar to load balancers.